sagemathinc/cocalc/src/doc/design_overview/overview.rst

 bad old days).
 Unfortunately, most (in fact no) browsers support this feature.
-One also needs ways to find static resources relative to JavaScript modules, transform the development dialect into JavaScript that can run in the browser, minify and uglify the code, and put it all together in a big bundle that loads everything in the correct order.
+One also needs ways to find static resources relative to JavaScript modules, transform the development dialect into JavaScript that can run in the browser, minify and/or obfuscate the code, and put it all together in a big bundle that loads everything in the correct order.

 `webpack`_ is one of a number of popular build tools that serve this purpose.
 The entry-point to a webpack project is a file called ``webpack.config.js`` (or